Kidde Smoke Alarm Recall

 Recall Targets Defective Home Smoke Alarms

-Many different types of consumer products may end up being subject to recall for defects in design and/or manufacture.
-While some of those defects may result in products that simply don’t work as intended for the person who purchased them, other defects may place the user in actual physical danger.
-And when the product being recalled is one that is specifically intended to keep us safe from other sources of significant danger, the potential for injury or death is even greater.
-This is the situation involved in a major Kidde smoke alarm recall just recently announced.
+Many different consumer product types may be subject to recall for defects in design and/or manufacture.
+While some defects may result in products that don’t work as intended for the person who purchased them, others may place the user in physical danger.
+And when the product being recalled is specifically intended to keep us safe from other sources of significant danger, the potential for injury or death is even greater.
+This is the situation involved in a recently announced Kidde smoke alarm recall.

 Who is the Manufacturer Behind the Kidde Smoke Alarm Recall?

 Founded in the United States during World War I by Walter Kidde, the company initially focused on shipboard fire detection systems and fire extinguishers for the Navy and industrial settings.
-It then expanded into manufacturing a wide variety of devices, particularly portable fire extinguishers, which remain its best-known products.
+It then expanded into manufacturing various devices, particularly portable fire extinguishers, which remain its best-known products.
 (And which themselves have been the subject of recent safety recalls.)
 The company is headquartered in North Carolina and is owned by Carrier Global Corporation, a well-known heating and air conditioning equipment manufacturer.

 What is the Scope of the Kidde Smoke Alarm Recall?